omer1C/Draughts-C/README.md

 # Draughts-C
 Draughts play in C.

-The known game of Draughts I build during systems programing course.
+The known game of Draughts I build.

 The rules are a bit diffrent:
 1) You can not eat backwards or have more then one eat in a turn.